siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 U=u^2,\qquad V=v^2,
 $$

-there is an interpretive choice.
-If $+$ is read as ordinary visible addition,
-then:
+the ordinary visible reading is:

 $$
 U+V=u^2+v^2.
 $$

 That is standard arithmetic.
-Relation-aware ultrareal addition makes a different choice: let the sum itself be an ultrareal:
+In the ultrareal reading, if $U+V$ is positive in the ultrareal sense, then the sum itself is an ultrareal:

 $$
 X=U+V.